Esteban-Somoza/cryptoTokenBalance/README.md

-Welcome to the dashboard to track all your holding values
+Welcome to the dashboard to track all your holding values.

 to configure this v1 you need to make a tokenHoldings.json file inside the database folder and add the token ids and the values for it
+You will also need to have node.js installed in your computer and install dependencies through the command "npm i"

 --------------------------------